-Born on 24th May, 1686, Daniel Gabriel Fahrenheit grew up on ul.
-Ogarna 95, the eldest of the five Fahrenheit children to survive childhood.
+Born on 24th May, 1686, Daniel Gabriel Fahrenheit was born and raised at ul.
+Ogarna 95 in Gdańsk, the eldest of the five Fahrenheit children to survive childhood.
 The son of a merchant, and a woman called Concordia, Fahrenheit had a nomadic upbringing, his family shifting round the Hanseatic cities of Europe as his father pursued riches.
+In fact, you could say that his father considered himself the highest degree of Fahrenheit (somebody stop me!)

 His parents died when he was sixteen years old, apparently after eating some poisonous mushrooms, so Fahrenheit abandoned his education and joined a firm of merchants trading in Amsterdam.
 Nevertheless his thirst for the sciences lingered, and he continued to hatch experiments in his spare time.
 His travels took him across Europe, and he became acquainted with leading academic figures like Gottfried Leibenz and Christian Wolff.
 By 1718 he had quit his work to lecture full time in Amsterdam, and in 1724 he travelled to England to be inaugurated into the Royal Society.